UPGRADED CAR HEAT EXCHANGERS IMPROVE SUPERCHARGER PERFORMANCE ALL CARS

 As a true enthusiast, you take your driving seriously.
 You know that hot laps around a racetrack, spirited driving, or repeated passes at the drag strip have nothing to do with “normal” driving.

-There, the conditions can exceed your original equipment manufacturer’s heat exchanger’s duty cycle, and it becomes overwhelmed with the dreaded heat soak syndrome.
+The conditions can exceed your original equipment manufacturer’s heat exchanger’s duty cycle and become overwhelmed with the dreaded heat soak syndrome.
+In drag racing, one pass will overheat a stock heat exchanger and you would have to wait over an hour to allow it to cool back down.

 WHY SHOULD YOU INSTALL AN AUTOMOTIVE AIR-TO-WATER HEAT EXCHANGER ON YOUR SUPERCHARGED ENGINE?

-NASCAR standout Smokey Yunick stated in his books: "Each ten degree of temperature reduction equals from one to two percent in horsepower increase."
+In his books, NASCAR standout Smokey Yunick wrote: "Each ten degree of temperature reduction equals one to two percent in horsepower increase."

-YOU ASKED HOW DOES AN UPGRADED HEAT EXCHANGER BOOST THE EFFICIENCY OF YOUR SUPERCHARGED MOTOR?
+YOU ASKED HOW AN UPGRADED HEAT EXCHANGER BOOSTS THE EFFICIENCY OF YOUR SUPERCHARGED ENGINE?

 Automotive heat exchangers supply your engine with a denser oxygen-rich charge.
 The stock ones are just good enough for normal use.
-Manufacturers of upgraded units like AFCO and C&R Racing report three-and-a-half times greater efficiency over the stock ones.
+Manufacturers of upgraded units like AFCO report three-and-a-half times greater efficiency than stock ones.

-As such, they can lower intake temperature up to 50° F over the stock units, and they carry a duty cycle several times higher than the OE units for repeatable performance.
+As such, they can lower intake temperature up to 50° F over the stock units and carry a duty cycle several times higher than the OE units for repeatable performance.

 YES, BUT HOW ARE THEY BUILT?

-They are laser cut aluminum TIG-welded construction with NASCAR and Formula 1 technology.
-C&R Racing utilizes a technique known as “extruding” to manufacture its cooling tubes.
+They are laser-cut aluminum TIG-welded construction with NASCAR and Formula 1 technology.
+AFCO RACING utilizes a technique known as “extruding” to manufacture its cooling tubes.

 Extruded tubes contain internal partitions that cause the fluid to swirl inside the tubes and to lap the inside walls to increase heat dissipation.
-The partitions act as heat sinks and they increase the strength of the tubes and they offer nearly double the heat transfer ability over standard designs.
+The partitions act as heat sinks and , increase the tubes' strength and offer nearly double the heat transfer ability over standard designs.

 AFCO’s major contribution to intake charge cooling stems from its triple width in conjunction with a double pass design.
-The double-pass design was developed in professional racing with teams in NASCAR and INDY Car for all their cooling needs.
+The double-pass design was developed in professional racing with NASCAR and INDY Car teams for all their cooling needs.

-AFCO Racing and C&R’s units do not contain any plastic or epoxy like the stock ones.
+AFCO Racing units do not contain any plastic or epoxy like the stock ones.
 Both manufacturers utilize full aluminum, TIG-welded construction for their upgraded heat exchangers for maximum heat dispersion and strength.

 MAJOR BENEFITS FOR YOUR SUPERCHARGED ENGINES INCLUDE: